 One pilot offered commander wings to a child (2 years) with down syndrome

-On 2 October 2019, Commander Joe Weis retired after 35 years of career in aviation.
-The last flight operated on the Madrid - Miami route, on the run of an American Airlines Boeing 777-200ER.
+On October 2, 2019, Commander Joe Weis retired after a 35-year career in aviation.
+The last flight operated on the route Madrid - Miami, at the helm of a Boeing 777-200ER American Airlines plane.

 AA69 Flight was especially for Joe Weis, being the last of his career.
 But equally special was Ki Klitenick, a 2 year old with Down syndrome, being his first flight by plane.